 Standing on the crest of a hill overlooking the town of Farnham are the impressive motte and 'shell keep' of a castle founded in 1138 by Henry of Blois, Bishop of Winchester and brother of King Stephen.
-In medieval times the diocese of Winchester was the richest in England, and Farnham was a favourite residence of the bishops.
-The castle was rebuilt in the late 12th and early 13th centuries, but a viewing platform reveals the buried remains of an earlier tower.
+In medieval times the diocese of Winchester was the richest in England, and Farnham was a favorite residence of the bishops.
+The castle was rebuilt in the late-12th and early-13th centuries, but a viewing platform reveals the buried remains of an earlier tower.

 Access: The keep is accessible by steep flights of uneven steps.

 Parking: There is free parking for 95 cars 10 metres from the entrance.

 Facilities: There are toilets at the castle.

 Other Information: Tours of the Bishop's Palace are available on Wednesday afternoons for an additional fee.
 Call Farnham Castle on 01252 721194